lecluyse2000/lecluyse2000/README.md

 ------------------------------------------------
 ### Fun Facts

-* I love music and movies, and would probably persue a career in those if I wasn't doing CS
+* I love music and [`movies`](https://letterboxd.com/lecluyse2000/), and would probably persue a career in those if I wasn't doing CS
   * I play the piano and the trumpet
   * Favorite movie is 2001: A Space Odyssey
 * Basketball is my passion, go Knicks